Frequently Asked Questions

 Teachers need epilepsy-specific training.
 All schools have a duty of care to provide a safe learning environment for all students.
 Understanding epilepsy will assist teachers modify their training plans.
 This site also has come great resources for teachers and schools to support students with epilepsy.

-First Aid training is focussed on responding to a emergency situation.
-Beyond seizures, epilepsy impacts, memory and concentration, which in turn will have an impact on student learning and well being.
-Our training extends beyond this to support teachers to understand how epilepsy may effect each student.
+First aid training is focused on responding to an emergency situation.
+However, beyond the period of time when seizures are occurring, epilepsy impacts on memory and concentration, which in turn will have an impact on student learning and wellbeing.
+Our training extends beyond this to support teachers to understand how epilepsy may affect each student.

 There are three steps to becoming a recognised Epilepsy Smart School:

 - Identify all students in your school community who have epilepsy.
-Work with the parents/carers to ensure that each child has a current, individualised Epilepsy Management Plan and, if necessary, an Emergency Medication Management Plan, in place.
+Work with the parents/carers to ensure that each child has a current, individualised Epilepsy Management Plan and, if necessary, an Emergency Medication Management Plan and ensure those with a duty of care know where the plan/s are located.

-- Undertake our Epilepsy Smart Schools training program to ensure all teachers, nurses and other relevant staff are properly trained in understanding epilepsy and managing each child’s individual epilepsy.
+- Undertake our Epilepsy Smart Schools training program to ensure all teachers, nurses and other staff with a duty of care are properly trained in understanding epilepsy and managing each child’s individual epilepsy.

-- Undertake a Purple Day or other awareness raising activity in your school, or use our school resources in your curriculum to educate your school community about epilepsy, and to help creative a safe and inclusive environment for students living with epilepsy.
+- Undertake a Make March Purple or other awareness raising activity in your school, or use our school resources in your curriculum to educate your school community about epilepsy, and to help creative a safe and inclusive environment for students living with epilepsy.

-An Introduction to understanding and managing epilepsy – this 1hr module can be delivered on line or face to face. ( each teacher will receive a certificate and may be able to claim this towards CPD)
+Complete this training module: An Introduction to understanding and managing epilepsy – this 1-hour module can be delivered on line or face-to-face (each teacher will receive a certificate and may be able to claim this towards CPD); and

 **Remember, not all students or parents will disclose that a child has epilepsy due to the stigma that still exists today.